openMVG/openMVG/docs/sphinx/rst/software/SfM/SfMInit_ImageListingFromKnownPoses.rst

 ========================
 1. openMVG_main_SfMInit_ImageListingFromKnownPoses only support recitified images nowadays.
 So when you use the  "DTU MVS Dataset" and "ETH 3D Dataset", you have to pay attention to download the correct images.
 2. Please put the ground truth information and images in separate folder so that the  openMVG_main_SfMInit_ImageListingFromKnownPoses can load the correct ground truth file and images.
-3. Because Kitti Odometry Dataset only provided the left camera's ground truth, we only support load the gound truth of the left camera.
+3. Because Kitti Odometry Dataset only provided the left camera's ground truth, we only support load the ground truth of the left camera.
 4. DTU MVS Dataset provides images with different illumination, you have to select images with the same illumination.

 .. code-block:: c++